KingRial/ui.multidraggable/README.md

 Notes
 -----
+I still have a lot to learn about jQuery UI; this is a mere hack which can be improved drastically. ;) Hope it cab be usefull!

 Improvements
 -----
-- Handle "sortable" correctly
+- Handle "sortable" and "connectToSortable" correctly
-- Handle "drop" correctly

 Change Log
 ----------